TedHusted/awake/awake.md/awake.md

 ###

-Ally, Titan, and the Idisi continue their secure chat in the SA	SI room.
+Ally, Titan, and the Idisi continue their secure chat in the SSSI room.

 Ally: What about alien abductions?